Josh picking up his trophy for Male Sex Worker of the Year at the 2011 Erotic Awards (All photos courtesy of Josh Brandon)

-Oh, trust me, I still take flak—and occasional death threats.
+Oh, trust me, I still get stick – and occasional death threats.
 But it's much easier for males in my line of work.
-But among the bisexual guys I've dated, many have said they would never date a woman who did what I do, yet they’ll date me.
+But thinking of the bisexual guys I've dated… many have said they would never date a woman who did what I do, yet they’ll date me.
 When they explain, it comes to down to general sexism.

 You’ve compared being a sex worker to a psychologist.
 What have you learned about the human psyche from your clients?